tpsjr7/destin/Destin/Common/openCogAtomGenerator-README.md

 > cd ~/opencog/build; ./opencog/server/cogserver

-Back in DeSTIN directory:
+Back in Destin/Common/ directory:

-> (echo "scm" ; cat predicates.scm output.txt | head -10000 ) | telnet localhost 17001
+> (echo "scm" ; cat predicates.scm atoms.txt | head -10000 ) | telnet localhost 17001

 The head -10000 is there to limit the amount of Atoms, as it takes too much memory currently.